HimoriSatashi/Generator-Token-Generator-For-Discord-Free-/README.md

 ## How to Install

 ```
-Click open files and see Himori.exe!
+Click open files and see Mori.exe!
 ```

 ## How to Run

 ```
-Click Himori.exe to run
+Click Mori.exe to run
 ```